-Designs include a surface and optional line work.
-You can select a line and get guidance to it from the blade focus tip.
+Designs may include one or more surfaces and optional line work.
+You can select a line and get guidance to it from the attachment focus tip.

 Use .dsz and .vcl design files that are created in the office in Business Center Heavy Construction Edition.
 The design files are either automatically downloaded to your system from a cloud service, or you can load them onto your system from a USB drive.